mrocklin/thesis/background-scientific-software-engineering.md

 Introduction
 ------------

 Computational science predates software.
 Numerical methods for the solution of critical problems have a rich history.
 Iterative methods for the solution of non-linear systems have roots dating back to French artillerymen.
 Officers attempted to hit a military target by making small adjustments to cannon angles and gunpowder amounts.
 Because this target was often aiming back at them it was critical that the solution to the non-linear system be found with as few tries as possible.
-During World War Two machinery was specifically developped to aid in cryptanalysis at Bletchley park to intercept war messages.
+During World War II machinery was specifically developped to aid in cryptanalysis at Bletchley Park to intercept war messages.
 Modern scientific software often contains the same sense of urgency.
 All efforts are focused on building and pushing modern hardware to its limits for the solution of a problem deemed critical by society.

-While these efforts are both commendable and groundbreaking they must often sacrifice general applicability in order to obtain peak performance.
+While these efforts are both commendable and groundbreaking, they must often sacrifice general applicability in order to obtain peak performance.
 As a result future endeavors are unable to benefit as strongly from past efforts.

 ### Static Libraries